polimi-ispl/larsnet/README.md

 Finally, run the following command on your terminal:

-`$ python separate -i /path/to/the/folder/containing/your/audio/files`
+`$ python separate.py -i /path/to/the/folder/containing/your/audio/files`

 By default, the script will create a folder named `separated_stems` where to save the results.
 Alternatively, you can specify the output directory by using the `-o` option:

-`$ python separate -i /path/to/the/folder/containing/your/audio/files -o /path/to/output/folder/`
+`$ python separate.py -i /path/to/the/folder/containing/your/audio/files -o /path/to/output/folder/`

 Optionally, you can run a LarsNet version implementing [α-Wiener filtering](https://doi.org/10.1109/ICASSP.2015.7177973) by specifying the option `-w` followed by a postive floating-point number indicating the exponent α to be applied, e.g.,

-`$ python separate -i /path/to/the/folder/containing/your/audio/files -w 1.0`
+`$ python separate.py -i /path/to/the/folder/containing/your/audio/files -w 1.0`

 This latter version is expected to reduce cross-talk artifacts between separated stems, but might introduce side-chain compression-like artifacts.
 Namely, choosing α∊(0, 1) would result in more bleed, whereas α≥1 risk increasing the so-called ducking effect.

 Lastly, you can specify the device using the `-d` option (default: `cpu`)

-`$ python separate -i /path/to/the/folder/containing/your/audio/files -d cuda:0`
+`$ python separate.py -i /path/to/the/folder/containing/your/audio/files -d cuda:0`

 ## Train LarsNet 🛠️